chrisbrownell/IDD-Fa18-Lab3-ckb77/README.md

 ## Part A.  Writing to the Serial Monitor

 **a.
 Based on the readings from the serial monitor, what is the range of the analog values being read?**

+Values range from 0 to 1023.

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**

 ## Part B. RGB LED

 **How might you use this with only the parts in your kit?
 Show us your solution.**

+I used the 220 ohm resistors to connect each of the cathode pins into Arduino pins 7, 8, and 9.
+See photo below.
+I also included the 10K potentiometer between power and the common anode so that I could vary the brightness of the LED:

+INSEERT PHOTO

 ## Part C. Voltage Varying Sensors